Jason-M-Kane/Reconfigurable-SVM-Architecture/tester_src/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp; B.) Model Selection:  Only define one of the models in this file.
 If a new model needs to be imported, the code will need to be adapted accordingly in the config file.

 Note:  This software will currently only run on Windows as it makes use of specific Windows API calls.
+The .sln file was created using MSVC 2010

 **Usage:  Generic_SVM_Tester.exe**